khantilchoksi/Slack-Bot/Acceptance-Tests.md

 ### USE CASE 2: Instructions to create a new list and creating card

-• Create a new list to your linked board o Say, ‘@taskbot I want to create new list to my linked board’.
-Taskbot will then prompt you to enter the name of the list you want to create.</br>
+• Create a new list to your linked board
+  o Say, ‘@taskbot I want to create new list to my linked board’.
+Taskbot will then prompt you to enter the name of the list you want to create.
 • Create a new card
   o Say, ‘@taskbot I want to create new card’.
-Taskbot will then prompt you to enter the name of the card you want to create. o Taskbot doesn’t know where do you want to add that card to.
+Taskbot will then prompt you to enter the name of the card you want to create.
+  o Taskbot doesn’t know where do you want to add that card to.
 It will prompt you the lists in your board and you will then have to choose a list where you want to create a new card.

 ### USE CASE 3: Instruction for Managing tasks

 • Say, ‘@taskbot I want to manage tasks’.
 Taskbot will then let you select the list and then provide you with the tasks associated to that list.
 • When you select a list, taskbot will let you know about the possible actions you can perform for managing your tasks.
-• Some possible actions you can perform are: Attach a URL to the card, Set a due date for that task, Add a label to the card or Archive the card if you do not need it.</br>
+• Some possible actions you can perform are: Attach a URL to the card, Set a due date for that task, Add a label to the card or Archive the card if you do not need it.

 1. Setting a due date for a task
   a.
 Say, ‘@taskbot I want to set due date mm/dd/yyyy for this task’